-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-2. Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
-3. Annex B (Specific Safeguarding issues) KCSiE 2023 Click or tap to enter a date.
-4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
-Lam aware of who my school's DCL and Deputy(s) for 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are 6. safeguarding are I agree or I do not agree and require further support from DSL
+Statutory Guidance and School's Child Protection Pol licy Date and Verification When Completed The school's Child Protection Policy (Arrangements safeguarding and promoting the welfare of children in y school) Part One of KCSiE 2023 (or Annex A is a condensed vers of Part One and for non-teaching staff) Safeguard information for all staff, what you should know and do safeguard children ling 3.
+Annex B (Specific Safeguarding issues) KCSiE 20 O23 Click or tap to enter a date.
+Having read the above guidance, I understand my role a responsibilities to comply with these I agree or I do not agree and require further support from DSL I am aware of who my school's DSL and Deputy(s) safeguarding are for Craig Wood (DSL)/ Jade Swales (DDSL)/ Amanda Wild (DDSL)/ Rachel Thornewill (DDSL)/ Charlotte Steer (DDSL) If I need support or I am worried about the wellbeing a safety of a child(ren) or suspect they are being harmed, I ha the means to report this and/or discuss any concerns with DSL/ DDSL team in my school the I do not agree and require further support from DSL I know that further guidance, together with copies of policies mentioned above, are available at: the School website/ Staff Policy Drive/ Staff Handbook

 Declaration:

-Policy and the associated guid have read my school's Child Protection lance as above and agree that I understand my role and afeguarding children and promoting their welfare at Mary
+I <insert staff name> have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at Richard Whittington Primary School.

-Signed and returned to DSL on